 The authorisation to combine the two functions should, therefore, be granted only in exceptional cases and only where corrective measures are in place to ensure that the responsibilities and accountability obligations of both functions are not compromised by their being combined.
-The ECB intends to assess applications for the combination of the two functions in line with the above-mentioned Basel principles and the EBA Guidelines on internal governance, where it is recommended that in the case of combination of the two functions, "the institution should have measures in place to mitigate any adverse impact on the institution's checks and balances".
+The ECB intends to assess applications for the combination of the two functions in line with the above-mentioned Basel principles and the European Banking Authority's EBA Guidelines on Internal Governance internal governance 47, where it is recommended that in the case of combination of the two functions, "the institution should have measures in place to minimise mitigate any adverse impact on the potential detriment on its institution's checks and balances".